chdr/cheddargetter-api-docs/source/includes/_request-dictionary.md

 Name | Description
 ---- | -----------
-`quantity` | The positive amount accurate to up to 4 decimal places (if other that 1.0000) that you wish to add to the current usage for this item.
+`quantity` | The positive amount accurate to up to 4 decimal places (if other that 1.0000) that you wish to remove from the customer's current quantity for this item.
 `remoteAddress` | **Not Required ([see below](#fraud-protection-rate-limiting))** Client IPv4 address

 <aside class="notice">
-  <code>quantity</code> is only required if you wish to subtract more than one from
+  <code>quantity</code> is only required if you wish to subtract more than 1 from
   the current usage amount.
 </aside>